By Jason Makii, PharmD, MBA, FCCM, FNCS, BCPS, BCCCP, Chair, Pharmacy Section Leadership Committee

 Pharmacotherapy of Neurocritical Care Series (PONS)

-The third volume of PONS topics were released this past year.
-Topics covered in volume 3 include Substance Withdrawal in Neurocritical Care, Challenges in ICU Care – The Parkinson Patients, Reversible Cerebral Vasoconstrictive Syndrome (RCVS), Indications and Considerations for the Use of Antiplatelet Agents in Neurocritical Care, Medication Safety in Neurocritical Care, and Non-opioid Options for Treating Subarachnoid Hemorrhage Induced Headache.
-This on-demand webinar series currently offers 22 core pharmacotherapy topics with four new releases planned for 2019.
-The PONS series is an innovative tool to promote dissemination of updated information to clinicians as well as trainees and aligns with the educational mission of the society.
+This on-call webinar series currently offers 32 core pharmacotherapy topics with four new releases planned for 2020.
+The PONS series is an innovative tool to promote dissemination of updated information to clinicians as well as trainees and aligns with the educational mission of the Society.
 It is one of the most visited pages on the NCS website.
 Thank you to this year’s PONS chairs, Mehrnaz Pajoumand and Jeffrey Mucksavage.
-This is a particularly valuable resource for trainees and nurses.
+This is a particularly valuable resource for trainees and nurses!

 Invited Clinical Pharmacist (ICP) Program

-- 2018 marked another productive year for members of the pharmacy section for articles in Neurocritical Care journal.
+2019 marked another productive year for members of the Pharmacy Section for articles in Neurocritical Care.
 A few publication highlights include: